 While old-school weapons like Lancers are still used, the established conflict is man versus machine – JD versus COG robots.
 The gameplay that stems from this is no different than the Gears of old.
 The “DeeBee” robots use cover just as effectively as the Locust troops, and a chainsaw can cut through them just as cleanly.
 They use wonderful new weapons like the Embar, a charge-shot sniper rifle that takes skill to use without it overheating.
 The robots also change up combat dynamics in interesting ways, and often populate the areas quickly through drop pods that bounce across the terrain like dice rolling across a dealer’s table.
 The robot threat may sound like a setup for an entirely different game series, but it works well with Gears’ tried-and-true combat.

 JD is the son of Marcus Fenix, but is nothing like his father, delivering upbeat sarcasm and wit, even when the odds are stacked against him.
-DNA testing might show he’s actually the son of Uncharted’s Nathan Drake, but he fits nicely into this war-torn land, and has a great rapport with his cohorts (both of which can be played in co-op, online or local).
+DNA testing might show he’s actually the son of Uncharted’s Nathan Drake, but he fits nicely into this war-torn land, and has a great rapport with his cohorts (who can be played in co-op, online or local).
 At the moment when it seems like their story is about to begin in earnest, it shifts gears.

 After a new monster threat called the Swarm emerges, Marcus Fenix is brought back into the fold, and the series’ past quickly becomes the present again.
 For the sake of spoilers, I won’t go into the plot too deeply, but the new threat brings Gears of War’s gameplay and narrative back to familiar territory.
 The story quickly transforms into a reunion with the elements that made the series great leading the charge.